Skip to content

 New rules on redundancy and pregnancy

-The law offers you specific protections to on redundancy and pregnancy if you are a pregnant employee.
-These were further strengthened in April 2024.
+The law offers you specific protections on redundancy and pregnancy if you are a pregnant employee and new rules on redundancy and pregnancy were further strengthened in April 2024.

 What employers need to know about the changes